oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

    To set up the Extract, Replicat, Distribution Path, and Receiver Path processes across deployments, follow these steps:

    1. Navigate to the `scripts/UseCases/03_Cascading/AdminClient` directory.
-You will see the script `add_replication_cascading_admin-client.sh`.
+You will see the script `add_replication_cascading_adminclient.sh`.

    2. Run this script using the following command: